THE SCIENCE

 Cardiovascular autonomic neuropathy (CAN) is recognized as a significant health risk.
 Specific and sensitive measures of CAN are needed for early identification and treatment to avoid complications, preferably in the preclinical state.

-Cardiovascular autonomic neuropathy (CAN) is recognized as a significant health risk, correlating with risk of heart disease, silent myocardial ischemia or sudden cardiac death.
+Cardiovascular autonomic neuropathy (CAN) is recognized as a significant health risk, correlating with the risk of heart disease, silent myocardial ischemia, or sudden cardiac death.
 Beta-blockers are often prescribed to minimize risk.

 Ranolazine Improves Autonomic Balance In Heart Failure When Added to Guideline Driven Therapy